10 Questions to Ask Yourself When Writing an Agency Brief

 “If you are trying to sell someone your idea and you can’t define it to yourself, then that is a problem.” – Garance Dore

-We thought we would help the process by sharing some of the questions we will always ask in the initial stages of a project and why which will in turn help you write a brief for an agency.
+We thought we would help the process by sharing some of the questions we will always ask in the initial stages of a project and why, which will in turn help you write a brief for your agency.

 The business objective can be creative or commercial but it shows where the business is focusing on the success of the project/ work.
 For example “We’re looking to grow our share of voice amongst our set competitors by X%” or “We’re looking to increase revenue by 40% YoY”.